 There are two P values and we’ll use the one for Fisher’s exact test.
 This test is for small samples and the note indicates that our sample is small.
 The P value of 0.513 is well above any standard significance level.

 We fail to reject the null hypothesis.
-The sample does not contain sufficient evidence to conclude that the subjects who were exposed to yawns tended to yawn more frequently themselves.
+The sample does not contain sufficient evidence to conclude that the subjects exposed to yawns tended to yawn more frequently.
 Additionally, the output indicates that the sample size is small!
-When you’re working with categorical data, you often need larger sample sizes than is typical for continuous data.
+When working with categorical data, you often need larger sample sizes than is typical for continuous data.

 Unfortunately, Jamie was wrong about both the statistical significance and having a large sample size!